Flexible Tasking

 --url https://api.planet.com/tasking/v2/orders/$TASKING_ORDER_ID \

-The response from this request contains presenting an overview of the capture status of the order as well as the status of the Tasking Order itself:
+The response from this request presents an overview of the capture status of the order as well as the status of the Tasking Order itself:

 {